 - Pure copper

-Pure copper conductivity is very good, a large number of wires, cables, brushes, etc.; good thermal conductivity, often used to manufacture magnetic instruments, instruments to prevent magnetic interference, such as compasses, aviation instruments, etc.; excellent plasticity, easy hot pressing and cold pressure processing, can be made into tubes, rods, wires, strips, strips, plates, foils and other copper materials.
+Pure copper conductivity is very good, a large number of wires, cables, brushes, etc.; good thermal conductivity, often used to manufacture magnetic instruments, instruments to prevent magnetic interference, such as compasses, aviation instruments, etc.; excellent plasticity, easy hot pressing and cold pressure processing, can be made into tubes, rods, fios, strips, strips, plates, foils and other copper materials.

-Pure copper, as the name implies, is the copper with the highest copper content because the color, also known as purple copper, the main component is copper plus silver, the content of 99.5 to 99.95%; the main impurity elements: phosphorus, bismuth, antimony, arsenic, iron, nickel, lead, tin, sulfur, zinc, oxygen, etc.; used to make conductive equipment, advanced copper alloys, copper-based alloys.
+Pure copper, as the name implies, is the copper with the highest copper content because the color, also known as purple copper, the main component is copper plus silver, the content of 99.5 para 99.95%; the main impurity elements: phosphorus, bismuth, antimony, arsenic, iron, nickel, lead, tin, sulfur, zinc, oxygen, etc.; used to make conductive equipment, advanced copper alloys, copper-based alloys.

 Pure copper is a rose-red metal.
 The surface is purple after forming copper oxide film, so pure industrial copper is often called purple copper or electrolytic copper.
 Density is 8-9g/cm3, melting point 1083°C.